isomerpages/moe-bedoksouthsec/_student-development/NDLP/National Digital Literacy Programme.md

 (b)&nbsp;<b>Microsoft Pro Plus:</b>&nbsp;every secondary school will be granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.

-(c)&nbsp;<b>Zoom:</b>&nbsp;MOE will set up Zoom free account with 40 mins time limit using Student iCON for the schools’ video conferencing needs.

-You may click&nbsp;[here](/files/BSSS%20ZoomOnboarding%20for%20students.pdf)&nbsp;for Zoom Onboarding Guide for students.

 The school will need to use your child/ward’s personal data such as his/her name and class to set up user accounts.